-Foundations: Writing a winning pitch is time consuming, so study the targeted foundation's grant-making criteria before diving into the process.
-Foundations are just like people — they deserve personalized attention.
-Never broadcast a boilerplate, standardized proposal to multiple foundations.
+Foundations: Writing a winning pitch is time-consuming, so study the targeted foundation's grant-making criteria before diving into the process.
+Never broadcast a boilerplate, standardized proposal to multiple foundations; each pitch should receive personalized attention.
 Visit the Foundation Center for a directory and resources.
 Most states also have a foundation center or non-profit center with a directory of regional grantmakers, such as the Community Resource Center (CO) and Georgia Foundation Center.

 The Grantsmanship Center is another excellent resource to locate:

 Government Grants: Government grants require a comprehensive application and reporting process.
 The U.S. Department of Transportation's Recreational Trails Program (RTP) is a key source for trails projects.
 Funds are administered at the State government level and require matching funds.
 Grants made at the county and municipal level are often more straightforward than federal programs, and may be a good match for trails projects that are connected to public recreation.

 2012 PEP Grants (U.S. Dept of Education, Carol M. White Physical Education Program): Do you work in the realm of K-12 physical education and want to start a mountain biking program?
 This grant supports programs to initiate, expand, or enhance physical education, including after-school programs, for students in kindergarten through 12th grade.
 Grant recipients must implement programs that help students make progress toward meeting state standards.
 Funds may be used to provide equipment and support to enable students to participate actively in physical education activities.
 Funds also may support staff and teacher training and education.
 Read More to apply...